-(XIV) Revenue recognition-revenue from customer contracts
+(XV) Revenue recognition-revenue from customer contracts

 Revenue is measured at the consideration expected to be entitled to the goods transferred.
-The Company recognizes revenue when its control over goods or services is transferred to its customers and its performance obligations are met.
-The main income items of the Company are as follows:
+The merged company recognizes revenue when its control over goods or services is transferred to its customers and its performance obligations are met.
+The main income items of the merged company are as follows: